Carolyn Little, 2015

 Bioprospecting is, “the process of discovery and commercialization of new products based on biological resources.
 Despite indigenous knowledge being intuitively helpful, bioprospecting has only recently begun to incorporate such knowledge in focusing screening efforts for bioactive compounds,” according to Wikipedia which adds that, “Bioprospecting may involve biopiracy, the exploitative appropriation of indigenous forms of knowledge by commercial actors.”

 Commercial control of natural resources and traditional knowledge can be hotly contested.
 Common sense suggests that people own their knowledge and own the crops and medicines they grow, but big business tends to ignore common sense and claim ownership – and, consequently, control and profits – whenever and wherever it can get away with doing so.
-For an activist viewpoint on the issues, try this page.
+For an overview of the issues, try this page.

 Oops!
 Back to the book again!